at Bowman Lake

 Bowman Lake Ski Trails

-Point 1 to 2 0.25 mile.
+Point 8 to 15 0.25 mile.
 Follow the narrow trail which leads directly north from the Trailhead.
 Go across level meadow and enter the trees going slightly uphill.
 The trail continues level and then drops steeply down to the lake through white pine.
 Just as you enter the denser woods there is a second trail to the left which goes off and then turns north and also drops steeply to the lake.
 The route to the lake via the NCT connector and the old road is better- less steep, less eroded.

-Point 2 to 3 0.3 mile.
+Point 13 to 12 0.3 mile.
 Follows an old 2-track.
 Go east from the lake and pass through a cut in the ridge.
 The NCT goes south beside the ridge, but climbs to the top as it goes north from this point.
 Continue straight to Mack Road.
 There is a very large white pine on this route.

-Point 2 to 4 0.25 mile.
+Point 15 to 14 0.67 mile.
 Follows an old 2-track level beside the lake and then climbing slightly on cut-in roadbed as you leave the lake.
 Pass the turnoff to campsite 4, the largest of the sites.
 Continue to ascend gradually to the southwest and then south.
 As you turn more to the south there is a faint trail that continues almost straight ahead down a valley.
-You are now at point 4.
+Follow an old 2-track and ascend gradually. till reaching a sand parking loop on 56th Street where there is room for 2 or 3 cars.

-Point 7 to 8 0.37 mile.
+Point 14 to 7 0.5 mile.
+Angle to the northwest downhill into a valley on single-track trail and turn due north at the bottom of the valley.
+Continue to descend until reaching the bottom of an old blow out (a shallow bowl) now growing up with small oaks.
 Climb gently out of the bowl to the north on trail that is there, but less obvious, you may need to look for it when the ferns are tall.
 Then enter the forest of cottonwood, sassafras and oak.
 Continue to climb up a broader valley and then drop into another small open bowl with grass and blueberry bushes, but very few small trees.
 Go straight across this very shallow bowl, up a hump and descend into another, larger bowl of irregular shape, again very open with few trees.
 Angle slightly to the right across this one.
 There are two clumps of trees, one is black oak with 3 trunks, the other is black cherry with 7 trunks, at the northeast corner of this bowl.
-This is point 8.
+This is point 7.

-Point 8 to 2 0.5 mile.
+Point 7 to 15 0.5 mile.
 Climb away from the bowl to the east.
 In a few paces you pass through barrier posts blocking vehicle access since this was an old road.
 Most of this trail is quite level to very gently descending to the lake.
 Although this is an old 2-track, until you reach the lake it has grown in enough that it doesn't feel like you are on a road.
 In 0.3 mile reach the turnoff that goes around the west end of the lake and to campsite 3.
 The trail continues on the old road around the east end of the lake where you will pass campsites 2 and 1 and a bench near the lake.
 Reach point 2 where the trails are at their lowest point around the lake.

 Point 9 to 10 An old 2-track that connects the NCT to Mack Road.

-Access- From Bowman Lake Trailhead, or a small parking area off 56th St., from 40th St (dirt), and from Mack Road (dirt) with very limited parking.
+Access- From Bowman Lake Trailhead, or a small parking area off 56th St, from 40th St (dirt), and from Mack Road (dirt) with very limited parking.

 Restrictions- National Forest regulations apply, no motorized vehicles